inex/ixp-manager-docs-md/docs/usage/users.md

 **Additional Historical Perspective:** the use of *AUTH_CUSTADMIN* was modeled on RIPE's equivalent model at the time.
 RIPE have since abandoned this model and it is our intention to do likewise.

+## Welcome Email

+**IXP Manager** sends a welcome email to all newly created users.
+The default template for this can be found at `resources/views/user/emails/welcome.blade.php`.
+If you wish to change this, you can do so via the [standard skinning mechanism](../features/skinning.md).

 ## Logging in as Another User

 Administrative users (*AUTH_SUPERUSER*) can *switch to* other users to *see what they see* via the user list or the customer overview page.